DimitriPalmer22/Relapse-Code-Documentation/Documentation/Powers/Powers.md

 UpdatePassiveEffect() - This function is called every frame while the power is active.
 This is where you can put custom logic for the power's passive effect.

-There are also some other functions that can be used to assist with active effect logic:
+There are also some other functions that can be used to assist with passive effect logic:

 ```cs
 public void StartPassiveEffect(TestPlayerPowerManager powerManager, PowerToken pToken);